tjboller/Chrome-Dino-AI/README.md

 ## AIs

-We can think of our AI strategy as a function that takes as input the state $s$ and returns a scalar between $0$ and $1$ such that if the scalar is above $.5$ the dinosaur should jump.
+We can think of our AI strategy as a function that takes as input the state *s* and returns a scalar between 0 and 1 such that if the scalar is above .5 the dinosaur should jump.

 The true fitness of the strategy is the _expected_ run time of the game.
-Obviously we cannot directly measure the expected run time, but we can get an estimate using the average of $n$ different runs.
+Obviously we cannot directly measure the expected run time, but we can get an estimate using the average of *n* different runs.

 There are two main challenges to training the AI for our simple dinosaur game.
 1. The score is a noisy measurement of the true fitness of the strategy.
 2. Function evaluation is expensive.
 The better the strategy the longer the function runs but often a single game run takes between 5 and 100 seconds.

 You can also see that there is a trade-off between the two challenges.
-We can reduce the noise in our measurements by increasing $n$, the number of runs averaged to get an estimate of the true fitness.
-As we increase $n$ the expected computational time increases linearly while the variance only decreases in proportion to the square root of $n$.
+We can reduce the noise in our measurements by increasing *n*, the number of runs averaged to get an estimate of the true fitness.
+As we increase *n* the expected computational time increases linearly while the variance only decreases in proportion to the square root of *n*.

 ### Rule Based

-This AI just says "If the nearest obstacle is less than $x$ pixels away, jump"
+This AI just says "If the nearest obstacle is less than *x* pixels away, jump"

 ##### Results
-It's not hard to explore the entire reasonable parameter space for the rule $x$.
+It's not hard to explore the entire reasonable parameter space for the rule *x*.
 The graph below shows the average score and error bars for 10 runs for each rule

 <a href="https://imgur.com/qaIkRwM"><img src="https://i.imgur.com/qaIkRwM.png" /></a>